Skip to main content

 Intermediate

-To construct effective policies for in PCOS populations, one must first possess a granular understanding of the pathophysiology connecting the two conditions.
+To construct effective public health policies for diabetes prevention in PCOS populations, one must first possess a granular understanding of the pathophysiology connecting the two conditions.
 The relationship is centered on insulin resistance, a state where peripheral tissues, primarily muscle, fat, and liver, fail to respond appropriately to the hormone insulin.

 This cellular deafness to insulin’s signal compels the pancreatic beta-cells to enter a state of compensatory hypersecretion, leading to hyperinsulinemia.
 It is this excess insulin that acts as a powerful endocrine disruptor, directly interacting with the hypothalamic-pituitary-gonadal (HPG) axis and ovarian function to create the characteristic phenotype of PCOS.
 Effective policy, therefore, must be designed to mitigate the causes and consequences of this specific biochemical cascade.